 top of page

 According to Ayurveda, health is determined by the quality and level of Ojas (OH-jas) stored in the body.
-Ojas has two meanings; physically, it relates to vigor (energy and strength), and from a spiritual and emotional level, it refers to our expression of consciousness.
-It governs aging, immunity, the radiance of the skin, energy, mood, sleep, digestion, and spirituality.
+Ojas has two meanings: physically, it relates to vigor (energy and strength), and spiritually and emotionally, it refers to our expression of consciousness.
+It governs aging, immunity, skin radiance, energy, mood, sleep, digestion, and spirituality.

-Ojas is the most refined and pure by-product of our digestive process.
-As the food is digested, assimilated, and eliminated, nutrients are absorbed and transformed into the seven Dhatus (tissues) that make up our bodies.
-At the end of digestion, the purest and most refined Ojas is stored in the reproductive system (to give life) and in the heart.
+Ojas, the most refined and pure by-product of our digestive process, play a significant role in our health.
+As food is simulated and eliminated, nutrients are transformed into the seven Dhatus (tissues) that make up our bodies.
+The purest and most refined Ojas are then stored in the reproductive system, and the heart, contributing to our vitality and life force, is digested.

-This lengthy process of producing Ojas works is connected with digestion and works like this; healthy food is ingested, and the first product of digestion is a nutrient fluid called Rasa (sap, juice, or liquid).
-Rasa is then converted by enzymes (Agni-digestive fire) into the blood (Rakta).
-This turns into muscle tissue (Mamsa) with the help of blood-based enzymes.
-The muscle converts into fat (Medha) with the help of muscle enzymes.
-The fat converts to bone tissue (Asthi), which is then converted to nerve tissue (Majja).
-The nerve tissue transitions into the reproductive fluid (Shukra), where this life-giving substance is stored in the semen and female egg.
-Finally, what is called the supreme Ojas is released and stored in the heart, which nourishes the subtle energy in the body, which, in turn, feeds the body's vigor, vitality, and immunity.
+The process of producing Ojas is a complex one that is closely tied to digestion.
+It begins with the intake of nutritious food, first broken down into a fluid known as Rasa.
+This Rasa is then transformed into blood (Rakta) by enzymes known as Agni or digestive fire.
+The blood then develops into muscle tissue (Mamsa) with the assistance of muscle enzymes.
+Subsequently, the muscle tissue is converted into fat (Medha) with the help of specific enzymes.
+The fat then transforms into bone tissue (Asthi), which further transitions into nerve tissue (Majja).
+The nerve tissue eventually evolves into the reproductive fluid (Shukra), stored as semen and female eggs.
+Finally, the supreme Ojas is released and stored in the heart, nourishing the subtle energy in the body, which in turn enhances vigor, vitality, and immunity.

-According to Ayurveda, excessive activity and stress deplete Ojas, which creates free radicals causing damage.
-Our health is determined by the body's ability to properly digest not only food but the constant stream of information and stresses that cross our paths each day.
+According to Ayurveda, excessive activity and stress deplete Ojas, which creates free radicals that cause damage.
+Our health is determined by the body's ability to properly digest not only food but also the constant stream of information and stresses that cross our paths each day.

-Practices that build Ojas includes love, acceptance, and being of service to others.
-Having and being light-heartedness and laughing and having a passion for life.
-Having a personal exercise regime and/or yoga, pranayama, mediation practice that nourishes the body mind and spirit.
-Spending time in nature, getting proper rest and rejuvenation, and eating fresh, wholesome, and Sattvic foods.
+Practices that build Ojas include love, acceptance, and service to others.
+They also include being light-hearted, laughing, and having a passion for life.
+They also include a personal exercise regime and yoga, pranayama, and meditation practice that nourishes the body, mind, and spirit.
+They also include spending time in nature, getting proper rest and rejuvenation, and eating fresh, wholesome, and Sattvic foods.

-Sattva, Rajas, and Tamas in Yogic and Ayurvedic philosophy are known as Gunas (meaning thread, merit, quality, or attribute).
+In Yogic and Ayurvedic philosophy, Sattva, Rajas, and Tamas are known as Gunas (meaning thread, merit, quality, or attribute).
 These concepts are firstly associated with the movements of the mind and consciousness.
-But are also related to the qualities of what we ingest, and ultimately, the production and quality of Ojas.
+But are also related to the qualities of what we ingest and, ultimately, the production and quality of Ojas.
 Sattva is understood as purity, positiveness, balance, and enlightenment.
-Rajasic represents energy, turbulence, activity, and negativity, and finally, Tamasic is characterized by heaviness, dullness, lethargy, and ignorance.
+Rajasic represents energy, turbulence, activity, and negativity; Tamasic is characterized by heaviness, dullness, lethargy, and ignorance.

 When it comes to food, the gunas have these qualities: